Werewolf: The Apocalypse — Purgatory Game Cover

 • music15 mentions

 The music in the game is widely praised for its atmospheric quality and dynamic soundtrack, which complements the art style and enhances the overall experience.
-While many reviewers highlight the soundtrack as a standout feature, some express mixed feelings, noting occasional issues with volume and personal taste.
-Overall, the music is considered a strong element, contributing significantly to the game's immersive storytelling and visuals.
+While many reviewers highlight the beautiful and immersive audio, some express mixed feelings, noting that the soundtrack can occasionally be too loud or not to their taste.
+Overall, the music is considered a strong aspect of the game, contributing significantly to its emotional depth and storytelling.

 • “The art and soundtrack are quite good.”